gozhang/DRM-combined-survival/README.md

-# R code and demo for the paper
+# Density Ratio Model (DRM) for Multiple Types of Survival Data with Empirical Likelihood
-**Density Ratio Model (DRM) for Multiple Types of Survival Data with Empirical Likelihood**
+**R code and demo for the paper**

 ### Description